-50 Years Ago: Iron Butterfly Release ‘In-A-Gadda-Da-Vida’
+50 Years Ago: Iron Butterfly Release the Epic ‘In-A-Gadda-Da-Vida’

-The album kicks off with the garage rocking ‘Most Anything You Want,’ which really sounds like the Music Machine in full bloom.
-A killer hook and riff plus a nasty fuzz guitar solo push the song as Ingle's organ runs fit in perfectly.
-‘Flowers And Beads’ quickly follows in a bouncy pop style not unlike the Doors' lighter moments.
-‘My Mirage’ is a heady psychedelic romp with ominous organ setting the tone.
+The album kicks off with the garage-rocking "Most Anything You Want," which really sounds like the Music Machine in full bloom.
+A killer hook and riff plus a nasty fuzz guitar solo push the song, as Ingle's organ runs fit in perfectly.
+"Flowers And Beads" quickly follows in a bouncy pop style not unlike the Doors' lighter moments.
+"My Mirage" is a heady psychedelic romp, with ominous organ setting the tone.
 Guitarist Erik Brann dishes out some sharp playing throughout, and the vocal harmonies elevate the song nicely.

 For just over 17 minutes, the listener is delivered a relentless riff that builds and builds as the organ, bass and drums weave in and around.
 An unbreakable mood is created as the song travels on.
-There is no true virtuosity gong on here, but all the players have a distinct feel for what each other are doing, and it all blends perfectly.
+There is no true virtuosity going on here, but all the players have a distinct feel for what each other are doing, and it all blends perfectly.
 Perfectly, that is, until somewhere around minute seven, when it's drum solo time.

-Here's where we find the most fault with this track — the solo goes nowhere and takes a fair amount of time getting there.
+Here's where we find fault with "In-A-Gadda-Da-Vida": The solo goes nowhere and takes a fair amount of time getting there.
 Finally, the other players start to creep back in, and the tension builds as the players all go at it, as if fighting for supremacy.
 More nasty guitar work bellows out and the riff eventually takes over again.
 At around minute 15, it's time for another verse and chorus, bringing the song to its conclusion.

 Iron Butterfly were not the first to take a stab at a side-long track.
-In 1966, Bob Dylan issued the far more lyrical ‘Sad Eye Lady Of The Lowlands,’ which took up a side of ‘Blonde On Blonde,’ though it was a mere 11 minutes.
-On side two of their 1967 album ‘De Capo,’ Love dished out ‘Revelation’ which was nearly 19 minutes of relentless blues riffing.
-The Seeds had the 14 plus minutes of ‘Up In Her Room,’ and the Rolling Stones had given the world the 11 minute blues romp of "Goin' Home" on Aftermath.
+In 1966, Bob Dylan issued the far-more-lyrical "Sad-Eyed Lady of the Lowlands," which took up a side of Blonde on Blonde, though it was a mere 11 minutes.
+On side two of their 1967 album Da Capo, Love dished out "Revelation" which was nearly 19 minutes of relentless blues riffing.
+The Seeds had the 14-plus minutes of "Up in Her Room," and the Rolling Stones had given the world the 11-minute blues romp of "Goin' Home" on Aftermath.